Indian Army during World War II: Aftermath

 Of the 79,489 Indian personnel who became prisoners of war (POWs), German and/or Italian forces held 15,000–17,000.
 Between 2,500 and 4,000 of these POWs subsequently enlisted in the Italian Battaglione Azad Hindoustan and/or German Indische Legion, with the intention of fighting the Allies.
 More than 40,000 Indian POWs captured by Japanese forces volunteered for the pro-Japanese Indian National Army (INA), which fought the Allies in Burma and north-east India.
 Out of 60,000 Indian POWs taken at the Fall of Singapore, 11,000 died in Japanese camps from disease, malnutrition, physical abuse, or overwork; many of these had been transported to New Guinea or the Solomon Islands, where they were used as forced labour by Japanese forces.

 In late 1943, when Italy capitulated to the Allies, Indians were among tens of thousands of Allied POWs who escaped from, or were liberated from POW camps.
 During 1943 and 1944, 128 Indian POWs were repatriated from Germany in prisoner exchanges.
 More than 200 Indian POWs died in captivity in Europe.
 By 30 April 1945, only 8,950 Indian prisoners of war remained in German camps.
 The German Indische Legion saw little front-line action, suffered few casualties and many of its recruits were returned to POW camps.
 In July 1945, the British government reported that at least 1,045 members of the Legion had already been repatriated to India, or were being held for questioning in the UK, while about 700 remained at large in Europe.)
 Conversely, 2,615 of the POWs recruited by the INA were killed in action against the Allies or missing.

 World War II was the last time the Indian Army fought as part of the British military apparatus, as independence and partition followed in 1947.
 On 3 June 1947, the British Government announced the plan for the partition of the sub–continent between India and Pakistan.
 On 30 June 1947, the procedure for the division of the armed forces was agreed upon.
-After partition the British Indian Army was divided between the armies of the new states, the Indian Army and the Pakistan Army.
+After partition, the Indian Army was divided between the armies of the newly independent states, the Indian Army and the Pakistan Army.
 Field Marshal Claude Auchinleck, then Commander-in-Chief, India, was appointed Supreme Commander to ensure smooth division of units, stores and so on.
 It was announced on 1 July 1947, that both countries would have operational control of their respective armed forces by 15 August 1947.